 - The income support earned from customers,

-... you get a rapidly growing trading operation, and a rapidly growing income.
+...you get a rapidly growing trading operation, and a rapidly growing income.

 Truth #4: Building a business takes time

-No good business is built overnight.
+No solid business is built overnight.

-Research and development takes time.
+Strategy research and development takes time.
 Cultivating investor/customer relationships takes time.
 Compounding capital takes time.

 Before you can make a decent income, you'll have to invest at least 2 years into setting up and building momentum.

-Thankfully, this is not a labor-intensive business so it's something you can do part time on the side.
+Thankfully, this is not a labor-intensive business so it's something you can do part-time on the side.